Skip to main content

 How to file taxes in Illinois

-When tax time rolls around in Illinois, whether it’s monthly or annually, you must do three things:
+When tax time rolls around in Illinois you must:

 2. File a sales tax return